benchmark-action/github-action-benchmark/README.md

 When `comment-on-alert` is set, a commit comment is generated for the alert [like this][alert-comment-example].
 Please ensure to set `github-token` input as well to for sending commit comment with GitHub API.

-Another option is `fail-on-alert`.
-When it is enabled, workflow will fail when alert happens.
+When `fail-on-alert` is enabled, workflow will fail when alert happens.
 Since workflow immediately stops when it fails, please set `auto-push` to `true` also.
 Otherwise the benchmark result won't be pushed to remote.

+Optional `alert-comment-cc-users` specifies users which will be mentioned in alert comment so that they can notice the alert comment easily via notification.

 If you don't use GitHub Pages, please make a dedicated branch to store benchmark results (`benchmark-data` in above example).
 Since the branch is not for GitHub Pages, it is not deployed even if this action pushes